ebnerlena/advanced_multivariate_analysis/notes.md

 - weights are assigned by a kernel function K
 - h as smoothing parameter = bandwidth (controlling size of local neighboorhood and smoothness)
   - if small only the closest observations to t have a relevant weight
-  - ig large allows distant observatoins to be taken into account for estimating m(t)
+  - if large allows distant observatoins to be taken into account for estimating m(t)
 - this solves the weighted least squares problem
   - minimizing the sum of squared differences between observed and predicted values, with weights assigned to each data point based on its proximity to the point of interest
 - a kernel function is used to assign weights to data points